RiadAkhundov/EMG_Classifier/README.md

 ### How to set it up? ###
 * Requires MATLAB (2017b or newer, nexwest MATLAB version is strongly recommended), Deep Learning Toolbox and the Parallel Computing Toolbox.
-* Additional info in Tutorial.txt
+* All additional info in Tutorial.txt

 ### Contribution guidelines ###
 * Contact repo owner and admin: Riad.Akhundov@uon.edu.au